Clay Millennium Problems

 CG organizing idea: Coherence-governed transport

-Projection target: Weak solutions, regularity
+Projection target: Weak solutions, regularity, energy transport

-Status: Candidate proof sequence available
+Projection status: Candidate proof sequence available in PDE language

-Documents: [https://doi.org/10.5281/zenodo.19970064], [https://doi.org/10.5281/zenodo.19970451]
+[https://doi.org/10.5281/zenodo.19970064], [https://doi.org/10.5281/zenodo.19970451]

 The Riemann Hypothesis

-Field: Number theory
+Field: Number theory / analytic number theory

 Existence and Mass Gap for Yang–Mills Theory